r4victor/brtlx/topics/operating_systems/linux.md

 [The Linux Programming Interface](https://man7.org/tlpi/) paid • book • by Michael Kerrisk • 2010-10-01
 This book is the best reference on Linux and Unix programming.
 It's monumental - 1552 pages covering system calls, library functions, and other Linux interfaces.
-But it is also an enjoyable read and an excellent source for learning how various parts of Linux work.
+But it is also an enjoyable read and an excellent resource for learning how various parts of Linux work.

 [Linux Kernel Development, 3rd edition](https://www.amazon.com/Linux-Kernel-Development-Robert-Love/dp/0672329468)
 paid • book • by Robert Love • 2010-06-22